hitchdev/hitchstory/examples/website/README.md

-# HitchStory Tests with Playwright on Example Django Project
+# Self-Rewriting Documentation Writing Playwright Tests with HitchStory

 ![Test writing docs](https://hitchdev-videos.netlify.app/rewrite-docs-demo.gif)

 ## The storytests on this project are different.
 They:

-* Autogenerate documentation.
 * Can rewrite themselves based upon program output.
+* Autogenerate markdown documentation with video and screenshots.

 Additional features on this repo:

-* The tests autogenerate video and screenshots for use in the docs.
+* The entire environment can be set up with one script and runs rootless inside one podman container and volume.
-* The browser tests can run in headless mode (faster) or with VNC (for debugging).
+* The browser tests can run in headless mode or with VNC.
+* The database fixtures can be written in-story.
-* Everything runs rootless with podman-in-podman.
+* Everything runs rootless using podman-in-podman.

+The app under test is built in Django, but it can in theory test any combination of services that can be run with a docker-compose.yaml file.

 ## 3 step set up